NikitaRabade/Sorting-Visualizer/README.md

 A web-based sorting visualizer that helps users understand how various sorting algorithms work.

-Sorting Visualizer Demo :  [Sorting Visualizer Demo](https://nikitarabade.github.io/Sorting-Visualizer/)
+Sorting Visualizer Demo :  [Sorting Visualizer Demo](https://nikitarabade.github.io/Sorting-Visualizer/) **Note:** The next version with  exciting features will be coming soon.

 ## 📜 Table of Contents